KeevoDev/Oxy-Clipper/README.md

 # Oxy Clipper

-Oxy clipper is an crypto clipper, that replaces the victim litecoin and bitcoin wallet with you, user friendly ui
+Oxy clipper is an crypto clipper, that replaces the victim litecoin and bitcoin wallet with you, user friendly ui, coded in Python 3

-**- Add to Startup (Optional)**
+- Add to Startup (Optional)

 Note: ** Use at your own risk, iam not responsible for any actions u do with this TOOL!
 Educational Purposes Only Contact at Discord: j.r7